siyukath

 Miguel Rodriguez

 Small fleet, tight budget, no support staff.
-He can only react to what's already broken — no bandwidth to get ahead of it.
+He can only react to what's already broken.
+No bandwidth to get ahead of it.

 Pain